g0t4/compose-spec/build.md

 ### dockerfile

-`dockerfile` allows to set an alternate Dockerfile.
+`dockerfile` sets an alternate Dockerfile.
 A relative path MUST be resolved from the build context.
-Compose implementations MUST warn user about absolute path used to define Dockerfile as those prevent Compose file for being portable.
+Compose implementations MUST warn the user if `dockerfile` is set to an absolute path as those prevent Compose file portability.

 ```yml
 build: